What You Should Remember When Looking for a Job Abroad

 If there is no office connection, you must find a "Market Bridge."
 Stop looking for just any job in that country and look for companies that do business with your current area.

 For example, if you live in Brazil and want to move to Germany, don't just apply to German tech companies.
 Apply to German tech companies that are currently trying to sell more in South America.
 In this case, you aren't just another hire; you are a special asset who understands the culture, language, and business style of their new target market.
-You are no longer a "foreign hire" they have to pay for—you are the key to making more international sales.
+You are no longer a "foreign hire" they have to pay for.
+You are the key to making more international sales.
 If you can't find a bridge, it means you haven't looked hard enough at their business reports.

 Change Your Thinking: From Visitor to Partner